mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 To understand bitcoin mining, it is first necessary to understand what cryptographic hashing is and how it works.
 Rather than bore you with definitions at the start, lets just dive in and give it a go.
-Click the *SHA256* button a few times and then try typing different things in the *message* field:
+Click the *SHA256* button a few times and then try typing different things in the *pre-image* field:
 <br>
 <br>
-message:<br>
+pre-image:<br>
 <input id="inputMessage0" type="text" value="hello world!">
 <button class="btn" id="btnRunHash0">SHA256</button>
 &nbsp;&nbsp;<span id="hash0Duration"></span>